greyes1996/greyes1996.github.io/Teaching/teaching.md

 ---
 layout: single
-author_profile: true
 title: My Teaching Experience
 permalink: /teaching/
 ---

 *Please bare with me!
 I am transferring my Google Sites information to GitHub one piece at a time!
 For more info on this, please refer to my CV or you can go to my previous website at www.gabriel-reyes.com*

-Details forthcoming that this page will include are the following:
 ### Data, Activated!

 During the summer of 2020, I was a Data, Activated!
 TA (DATA) where I directly mentored 8 students in the Opportunity Network Fellowship program.